jrandj/redhat/README.md

 1. Create and use templates to create customized configuration files

 1. Use Ansible Vault in playbooks to protect sensitive data

+	* An encrypted playbook can be created using `ansible-playbook $playbook_name --ask-vault-pass`.
+The YAML file can then be executed by `ansible-playbook $playbook_name --ask-vault-pass`.

+	* A non-encrypted playbook can be encrypted using `ansible-vault encrypt $playbook_name`.

+	* An encrypted playbook can be viewed using `ansible-vault view $playbook_name` and edited with `ansible-vault edit httpvault.yml`.
+You will be prompted for passwords where they are not provided in the command.

+	* Instead of encrypting the entire playbook, strings within the playbook can be encrypted.
+This is done using `ansible-vault encrypt_string $string`.
+The encrypted value can be substituted for the variable value inside of the playbook.
+The `--ask-vault-pass` option must be provided when running the playbook regardless of whether individual strings are encrypted or the entire playbook.

 #### Archive